watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

 Sets
 ----
-This model can simulate the electrodialysis desalination of a water solution containing multiple species (neutral or ionic).
+This model can simulate electrodialysis for desalination of a water solution containing multiple species (neutral or ionic).
 All solution components ( H\ :sub:`2`\ O, neutral solutes, and ions) form a Pyomo set in the model.
-For a clear model demonstration, **this document uses a NaCl water solution as an instance hereafter.**  The user can nevertheless expand the component set as needed to represent other feed water conditions.
+For a clear model demonstration, **this document uses an NaCl water solution as an instance hereafter.**  The user can nevertheless expand the component set as needed to represent other feed water conditions.

 .. csv-table:: **Table 1.** List of Set